DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

         * the diagram should be a high-level overview and not detailed evaluation of the coding logic
         * however depending on the complexity of the system multiple diagrams at varying focus points should be created for detail magnification
     * **Performing Reduction Analysis**
+      * aka **_Application/System Decomposition_**
-      * _Reduction Analysis_ is also known as _application/system decomposition_ which is the process of breaking down the individual components of an application, system, or environment.
+      * the process of breaking down the individual components of an application, system, or environment.
-      * also for gaining a greater level of understanding of the logic of the product, its internal components, as well as its interactions with external elements.
+      * allows for gaining a greater level of understanding of the logic of the product, its internal components, as well as its interactions with external elements.
       * decomposition
         * application (software, computers, or os)
           * broken down to subroutines, modules or objects
         * systems or networks broken down by protocols
         * business infrastructure can be broken down by departments, tasks, networks
       * decomp analysis allows for each element to be evaluated to understand inputs, processing, security, data management, storage, and outputs.
 Also a good way to understand  and take notice of vulnerabilities and points of attack.
-      * five key elements
+      * Five Key Elements
+        * **Trust Boundaries**:
-        * **Trust Boundaries**: Key location where the level of trust or security changes
+          * Key location where the level of trust or security changes
+        * **Dataflow Paths**:
-        * **Dataflow Paths**: Movement of data between locations
+          * Movement of data between locations
+        * **Input Points**:
-        * **Input Points**: Locations where external input is received
+          * Locations where external input is received
+        * **Privilege Operations**:
-        * **Privilege Operations**: Activities that require greater privilege than a standard user account or process typically required to make system changes or alter security
+          * Activities that require greater privilege than a standard user account or process typically required to make system changes or alter security
-        * **Details about Security Stance and Approach**: Declaration of the security policy, security foundations, and security assumptions
+        * **Details about Security Stance and Approach**:
+          * Declaration of the security policy, security foundations, and security assumptions
       * once threats are identified they should be fully documented by defining the following:
         * the means
         * the target